UniStuttgart-VISUS/map-transition-helper/README.md

 Stop the animation immediately, reset to the first (or [last](#reversed-boolean)) frame, and render that to the canvas.

 Will fire `cancel`, `pause`, `frame` and `render` events.
+The `cancel` event is fired immediately, but the first (or last) frame is only rendered in the next browser frame, and the other events are fired then.

 #### <a id="class-transition--events"></a>Events